 Dance (MYP Year One, Two and Three)

 Dance in the MYP offers students access to different genres of dance, techniques, choreographers, professional dancers, global dance styles and developments in the world of dance.
 Students will learn how to prepare the body for dance and the essential components of dance choreography.
-Students will have the opportunity to perform individually and in a small and large groups to different audiences within our school community.
+Students will have the opportunity to perform individually and in small and large groups to different audiences within our school community.
 This class is designed to nurture the students’ passions and empower them to achieve their personal best through dance movements.